|

 I hadn't seen anything giving the reason that royalties are deemed tax deductable only on the basis that "they are deemed essential to the UK companies ability to make a profit" If you have seen such information, and you could share it, I'd be happy to read it.

-Quote ="DaveO"You can't just set up royalty payments if those payments give you no benefit.
+Quote DaveO="DaveO"You can't just set up royalty payments if those payments give you no benefit.
 The problem lies with HMRC in that it seems obvious this is an abuse of how the royalties are supposed to work and yet they allow it.'"

 But who has set up royalty payments for something that gives no benefit?
 The fact that a business isn't making a profit doesn't mean they aren't getting a benefit from their royalties, any more than the aren't getting a benefit from their usage of coffee beans.